BritishPandaChick/disney-codes/log.md

 - Start setup code files for 30 Days, 30 Sites day 15 website

 **Link(s) for the day's work:** [30 Days 30 Sites Printing Company](https://github.com/BritishPandaChick/30sites-printing-company)

+## Day 46: July 16, 2020
+**What I Did Today:** Organized code files for motivational speaker websites.
+Add HTML code for header and footer.

+**Day Summary:** Today I mostly did set up for the new website and getting the code files ready.
+I was able to start on some of the HTML code.
+I got the header and footer finished on the site.
+I was able to start adding code for one of the sections on the site.
+Tomorrow I will add the text tags in the quote section then start adding the rest of the HTML sections.
+I'm not sure what sections to add to my site so I'll be taking a look at sample sites online for inspiration later.
+Although I am using Bootstrap on this site, one of my big goals for this project is to find a way to use CSS Grid somewhere on the project.
+I'm going to look at the CSS Tricks blog post tomorrow to see if I can use CSS Grid to make a section on this site.

+**Tomorrow's List:**
+- Finish HTML code for quote section
+- Add more HTML sections inside main tag

+**Link(s) for the day's work:** [30 Days 30 Sites Motivational Speaker](https://github.com/BritishPandaChick/30sites-motivation-speaker)